 Coordinators serve as managers of the IHN program within their congregations.
 See the Guide For Volunteer Coordinators for more details on coordinator duties.
 They should communicate regularly with other volunteers to ensure that their host week runs smoothly.
 Volunteer hosts should report problems or unusual incidents to the primary coordinator for follow-up.
-Contact Joyce for the name of your church's Volunteer Coordinator.
+Contact Mary for the name of your church's Volunteer Coordinator.

 Volunteer Host Opportunities

 Volunteer hosts fill one or more of these roles during a host week.
 See the Guide For Volunteer Hosts for more details on the duties of host and support churches.